 How to make content accessible to color-blind students

-Provide alternatives to color discriminators for charts, graphs and images and do not use colored text.
+Provide alternatives to color discriminators for charts, graphs, and images, and do not use colored text.
 Some viable alternatives include labels, symbols, varying line shapes, and textures.
-You can get a sense of what an image or a webpage would look like to students with various types of colorblindness by using the Coblis Color Blindness Simulator.
+You can get a sense of what an image or a webpage would look like to students with various types of color blindness by using the Coblis Color Blindness Simulator.

 Equations